The IKC Factory

 All the materials we use for our products are always of a high quality, this choice is based on the idea that only the best raw materials can be used to produce a perfect product.

-Our products are made of FSC-certified beech wood and MDF, which makes the end product feel warm and solid.
+Our products and kids' furniture are made of FSC-certified beech wood and MDF, which makes the end product feel warm and solid.
 Our play concepts are painted with a water-resistant, antibacterial and scratch-resistant solid lacquer.

 The manufacturing process

 Once the wooden frames have the right shape, they are traditionally screen-printed.
 This ensures that all products are of high quality and feel pleasant for children as they move their delicate fingers over the various prints and patterns.

 The wooden play modules are then sprayed in colour.
 This is done in special spray booths where the paint particles are collected to prevent them from ending up in the environment.